CreatieveNaam/po-paradigma/README.md

 By default all code runs from top to bottom.
 The direction a program flows is called the control flow.
 The rip register holds the address of the next instruction to be executed.
 After each instruction the rip register is incremented so that it holds the address of the next instruction to be executed, making the control flow, flow from top to bottom.

 ## Jumps
-Jumps van be used to jump to different parts of code based on labels.
+Jumps can be used to jump to different parts of code based on labels.
 They are used to divert program flow.
 The format of the jump is `jmp label`

 ## Comparisons
 Comparisons allow programs to be able to take different paths based on certain conditions.
 The format of a comparison is `cmp register, register` or `cmp register, value`.